AhmedMarzouk266/bpm-online-with-php-CRUD/README.md

 - Note :

-getRecords() function does not return the records, it saves them in XML file called 'resultsFile.xml'.
+getRecords() function return the records and saves them to an XML file called 'resultsFile.xml'.

 example of 'Creating' record to contact collection :